-- 9.1.1 County shall be the sole owner of all right, title and interest, including copyright, in and to all software, plans, diagrams, facilities, and tools (hereafter "materials") which are originated or created through the Contractor's work pursuant to this Contract.
-The Contractor, for valuable consideration herein provided, shall execute all documents necessary to assign and transfer to, and vest in the County all of the Contractor's right, title and interest in and to such original materials, including any copyright, patent and trade secret rights which arise pursuant to the Contractor's work under this Contract. - 9.1.2 During the term of this Contract and for five (5) years thereafter, the Contractor shall maintain and provide security for all of the Contractor's working papers prepared under this Contract.
-County shall have the right to inspect, copy and use at any time during and subsequent to the term of this Contract, any and all such working papers and all information contained therein.
+9.1.1 COUNTY shall be the sole owner of all right, title and interest, including copyright, in and to all software, plans, diagrams, facilities, and tools (hereafter "materials") which are originated or created through the CONTRACTOR'S work pursuant to this Contract.
+The CONTRACTOR, for valuable consideration herein provided, shall execute all documents necessary to assign and transfer to, and vest in the COUNTY all of the CONTRACTOR'S right, title and interest in and to such original materials, including any copyright, patent and trade secret rights which arise pursuant to the CONTRACTOR'S work under this Contract.

-- 9.1.3 Any and all materials, software and tools which are developed or were originally acquired by the Contractor outside the scope of this Contract, which the Contractor desires to use hereunder, and which the Contractor considers to be proprietary or confidential, must be specifically identified by the Contractor to the County's Program Manager as proprietary or confidential, and shall be plainly and prominently marked by the Contractor as "Proprietary" or "Confidential" on each appropriate page of any document containing such material. - 9.1.4 The County will use reasonable means to ensure that the Contractor's proprietary and/or confidential items are safeguarded and held in confidence.
-The County agrees not to reproduce, distribute or disclose to non-County entities any such proprietary and/or confidential items without the prior written consent of the Contractor. - 9.1.5 Notwithstanding any other provision of this Contract, the County will not be obligated to the Contractor in any way under subparagraph 9.1.4 for any of the Contractor's proprietary and/or confidential items which are not plainly and prominently marked with restrictive legends as required by subparagraph 9.1.3 or for any disclosure which the County is required to make under any state or federal law or order of court. - 9.1.6 All the rights and obligations of this Paragraph 9.1 shall survive the expiration or termination of this Contract.
+- 9.1.2 During the term of this Contract and for five (5) years thereafter, the CONTRACTOR shall maintain and provide security for all of the CONTRACTOR'S working papers prepared under this Contract.
+COUNTY shall have the right to inspect, copy and use at any time during and subsequent to the term of this Contract, any and all such working papers and all information contained therein. - 9.1.3 Any and all materials, software and tools which are developed or originally acquired the were bv CONTRACTOR outside the scope of this Contract, which the CONTRACTOR desires to use hereunder, and which the CONTRACTOR considers to be proprietary or confidential, must be specifically identified by the CONTRACTOR to the COUNTY'S Program Manager as proprietary or confidential, and shall be plainly and prominently marked by the CONTRACTOR as "Proprietary" or "Confidential" on each appropriate page of any document containing such material. - 9.1.4 The COUNTY will use reasonable means to ensure that the CONTRACTOR'S proprietary and/or confidential items are safeguarded and held in confidence.
+The COUNTY agrees not to reproduce, distribute or disclose to non-COUNTY entities any such proprietary and/or confidential items without the prior written consent of the CONTRACTOR. - 9.1.5 Notwithstanding any other provision of this Contract, the COUNTY will not be obligated to the CONTRACTOR in any way under subparagraph 9.1.4 for any of the CONTRACTOR'S proprietary and/or confidential items which are not plainly and prominently marked with restrictive legends as required by subparagraph 9.1.3 or for any disclosure which the COUNTY is required to make under any state or federal law or order of court.

+9.1.6 All the rights and obligations of this Paragraph 9.1 shall survive the expiration or termination of this Contract.